itytophile/hash-dude/README.md

+# hash-dude

 ## Images

 - `itytophile/hash-slave` The slave which cracks the hashes.
 - `itytophile/hash-server` The server which shares equally the ranges to each slave to crack a hash.
 It offers an UI at http://localhost:3000
 - `itytophile/monitor` The monitor which observes the server's request queue.
 It asks docker to scale the slave service replicas.

+### Why is the slave linked to glibc ?

+glibc is harder to deal with when we do static linking however it is much faster than musl (the binary is bigger though).

+## Code

+- `src/main.rs` The server.
+- `src/server/to_dude.rs` The task that manages dudes.
+- `src/server/to_slave.rs` The task that manages slaves.
+- `src/slave.rs` The slave.
+- `src/monitor.rs` The monitor.
+- `src/alphabet.rs` Functions that help us to generate words to crack hashes.

 ## Run the server